cloudant-labs/cloudant-introduction-course/Part 02 - The Document.md

 One registered, you may click on "services", search for the "Cloudant" database and provision a new service.

 The Cloudant "Lite" service provides a free plan to allow users to try Cloudant in a limited capacity while in development.
-It's bigger brother, the "Standard Plan", is paid-for service where you specify the number of reads/writes/and queries per second your application and that capacity is reserved for you.
+Its bigger brother, the "Standard Plan", is paid-for service where you specify the number of reads/writes/and queries per second your application and that capacity is reserved for you.
 You pay for the capacity you provision and your data storage usage.

 The Lite plan operates in a similar way, but only has a small provisioned capacity and a fixed storage size, but is fine for "kicking the tyres".